ariacomputer/aLEDp/README.md

 * If only S is specified, *only* the LED at index S is affected.
 * If only E is specified, *all* LEDs *up to and including* the LED at index E is affected.
 * If neither S or E is specified, *all* LEDs are affected.
-* If S is greater than E, a warning response code is generated and the values treated in reverse (E to S).
+* If S is greater than E, a warning is echoed and the values treated in reverse (E to S).
 This can lead to unexpected results for any commands with gradual changes to multiple LEDs.

 ---